46th (North Midland) Division: 1916

-It was later involved in the Battle of the Somme in July 1916, where in the opening phase as part of VII Corps, the southernmost corps of the British Third Army, the Division took part in the diversionary attack at Gommecourt on the first day on the Somme, 1 July 1916, which was a catastrophic failure resulting in heavy losses.
+The division was later involved in the Battle of the Somme in July 1916, where, in the opening phase, as part of VII Corps, the southernmost corps of the British Third Army, the 46th Division took part in the diversionary attack at Gommecourt on the first day on the Somme, 1 July 1916, which was a catastrophic failure resulting in heavy losses of 2,445 officers and men.
+The division's commander, Montagu-Stuart-Wortley, was relieved from his position by General Sir Douglas Haig, commander-in-chief of the British Expeditionary Force, and Montagu-Stuart-Wortley's immediate superior, Lieutenant General Thomas Snow, believed the 46th to suffer from a "lack of offensive spirit".